-Squirrels, crows, and blue jays will enter the orchard and "steal" nuts.
-Aside from locating the orchard away from wooded areas, the best control method is the commercial noise makers, most of which sound like a gun firing.
-Many different systems are available; however, the animals will get used to the noise with time.
-Other scare materials, such as mylar balloons and plastic owls and hawks, may provide some wildlife control.
-Additional control strategies include removing the animals by means of traps or hunting -- both of which require pest removal permits.
+Squirrels, crows, and blue jays will enter the orchard and "steal" or destroy nuts (Figure 32).
+Aside from locating the orchard away from wooded areas, the best control method relies on commercial noisemakers, most of which sound like a gun firing.
+Many different systems are available, but the animals will get used to the noise with time.
+Other scare materials, such as mylar balloons, mylar tape, and plastic owls and hawks, may provide some wildlife control.
+Additional control strategies include removing the animals by means of traps or hunting—both of which require pest removal permits.
 Squirrels may be controlled by placing 2-foot-wide strips of sheet metal all the way around the pecan tree, being careful not to girdle the tree.
 Springs may be used to hold the sheet metal to the tree while allowing flexibility for the tree to expand.

-Deer can cause serious tree damage both by feeding on the new growth and by rubbing their antlers on younger trees during the fall.
+Deer can cause serious tree damage—both by feeding on the new growth and by rubbing their antlers on younger trees during the fall.
 Several commercial products can be sprayed on the trees to repel deer, but the materials must be applied on a 10- to 12-day schedule.
-Hanging small bars of perfumed soap (with their wrappers still on), bags of human hair, or bone meal from individual trees also has proven effective in some situations.
+Hanging small bars of perfumed soap (with their wrappers still on) or bags of human hair or bone meal from individual trees also has proven effective in some situations.
 Again, removing animals by hunting when the law allows or with a pest removal permit are other options.
 Some type of fencing will be the most effective and most costly.

-Pecans are harvested when the shuck opens, allowing the nuts to drop.
+Pecans are harvested when the shuck opens, allowing the nuts to drop (Figure 33).
 Mechanical aids can be used to help speed nut fall once the shucks are open.
-These devices range from a long pole used to shake small limbs to large commercial branch or trunk shakers that cause nuts to fall in a very short time.
+These devices range from a long pole used to shake small limbs to large commercial branch or trunk shakers that cause nuts to fall in a very short time (Figure 34).
 For a small-scale operation, sheets can be spread under the tree to catch the falling nuts.
-Nuts also can be picked up with small, push-propelled harvesters ranging from 12 to 48 inches wide for small-scale plantings or large, commercial mechanical nut harvesters.
+Nuts also can be picked up with small, hand operated harvesters, larger push-propelled harvesters ranging from 12 to 48 inches wide for small-scale plantings or large commercial mechanical nut harvesters (Figure 35).
 Nuts harvested by hand should be picked up every other day to prevent the nuts from molding or being destroyed or removed by pests.

 Pecans, like any nut, have a relatively high oil content and will spoil.
 For optimal storage, they can be held at 32°F for approximately one year.
 For longer storage periods, the nuts should be kept in a freezer.

-If pecans are sold in the shell, the price is determined by the variety, nut size, shell damage, and whether any of the shuck is still adhering to the shell.
-If the pecans are sold shelled, the price is usually determined by the percentage shell out, kernel color, development, insect damage, percentage of mold, and size.
-One problem that commonly reduces the price of nuts is the presence of a fuzzy material on the kernel.
+If pecans are sold in the shell, the price is determined by the variety, nut size, percentage shell-out , shell damage, and whether any of the shuck is still adhering to the shell.
+If the pecans are sold shelled, the price is usually determined by the kernel color, development, insect damage, percentage of mold, and size (Figure 36).
+One problem that commonly reduces the price of nuts is the presence of a fuzzy or packing material on the kernel.
 This material is a result of the nut being stressed during the growing season, often by inadequate moisture.
 The only way to avoid this problem is by allowing tree growth to proceed season long without any stress disorders.